For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Scott turned the key upside down and it slid into the lock just fine.

 Scott had made the climb up the only road into Los Alamos at dusk.
-The New Mexico last light painted the snow-frosted mesa, along with the sky it met, a dark but vivid salmon color blending into the rest of the night-blue sky much further above.
+The New Mexico last light painted the snow-topped mesa, along with the sky it met, a dark but vivid salmon color blending into the rest of the night-blue sky further above.
 The three-quarter moon was low and bright and very big up at the altitude of seven thousand, five-hundred feet.

 The newly paved single lane highway wound up and along the side of the mesa and when the ascent began, Scott knew instantly that he did not want to encounter a big rig coming down from the top.
 When the Jeep made it to the top, the uniform lights of the municipal airport runway ran straight along and before him toward the small tower at the far end.
 To his right, the lights abruptly ended, run out of blacktop just before the chasm that was the end of the runway and the end of the mesa.